cody-joe-gilbert/cody-joe-gilbert.github.io/subpages/languages.md

 This extremely old imperative language is still in use within the nuclear and scientific computing fields.
 I've used Fortran in my undergraduate career and in my role as a Nuclear Fuels Engineer at Duke Energy.
 Most nuclear simulation codes such as Framatome MICROBURN-B2 and POWERPLEX are written in Fortran to optimize for fast calculations.

+#### Go (Golang) <a name="go"></a>
+**Skill Level:** 3/10

+I've used Go predominantly to implement Smart Contracts within the Hyperledger Fabric blockchain application framework.
+My experience with this relatively-simple language has so far been limited to only this application, however the simplicity of the language itself makes it easy to extend to further applications.

 ***

 ## Analysis Languages <a name="analysis_languages"></a>